garrandall/popular-music-data/tracks/look-at-me-now-chris-brown-lil-wayne-busta-rhymes.md

 Dress like a skater, got a big house, came with an elevator You niggas ain't eatin', fuck it, tell a waiter
 Marley said, "Shoot 'em," and I said, "OK"
-If you want that bullshit then I'm like "OlÃ©"
+If you want that bullshit then I'm like "Olé"
 I don't care what you say, so don't even speak
 Your girlfriend a freak like Cirque Du Soleil
 That's word to my flag, and my flag red